hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 ## Astro SSR & Netlify

-In theory, HTMX doesn't need any framework.
+Htmx itself doesn't need any outside framework, in order to stand up an app.
 You could write pure html with that bit of javascript.

-For [astro-party](https://github.com/flyck/astro-party), the app behind this post, Astro gave the following benefits:
-- View Transitions (animated client-side routing with optimal dependency loading)
-- Astro DB (persisting data on the backend with great local DX and generous free-tier)
-- Astro SSR (dynamic backend routes with familiar astro templates)

-Instead of using HTMX with a GOLang server, which is dishing out HTML, we use astro ssr with astro db for persistence, and `.astro` syntax for templating.
+Instead of using htmx with a Go, we used Astro SSR as the api, with Astro DB for persistence, and `.astro` syntax for templating all around.
 The experience here for our small app was simply amazing.

-For prototyping and learning within our own app, astro db and ssr with netlify gave an amazing, carefree experience.
+The complexity of React and NextJS could be completely skipped, and we could deliver an app without any JSON contracts.

+## Is htmx the future?

+Htmx has certain areas where it shines brightest, but it also has its limits.
+Carson himself lays the pros and cons out in this recommended essay: [When Should You Use Hypermedia?](https://htmx.org/essays/when-to-use-hypermedia/).
+The essay itself doesnt recommend htmx as "the tool", but recommends it for particular situations.

+To us, htmx excells at going back to basics.
+Html forms are a breeze, and the whole contracted JSON api middleman can be skipped.
+Especially with Astro, having `.astro` templates all the way through, with minimal external dependencies, keeps the complexity low.

+On the other hand, building this app highlighted also a few strenghts of React.
+Handling the data flow between components is the main purpose of the React Component Properties.
+With htmx, doing the same while only fetching data once, had us come up with some last-mile javascript.

+Also things like onclick eventlisteners, instead of having to attach your own in Astro

 ## Rounding up

 Coming from react, HTMX introduces a completely different application paradigm.
 It requires going back to the basics, which felt good.
 Simply not having the app written in React felt great.

-On the other hand, it also revealed things react does, which can be easily taken for granted.
-In react there is rarely ever the case where you'll need to worry about ids.
-In htmx this is much mor the case.
-Also the dataflow between components is taken care of by react.
-Within htmx, if you need a list of items to each open a modal with different properties,
+Also the combination of Astro DB with Astro SSR hosted on Netlify felt good.
+After it initially seemed like an anti-pattern to use astro for dynamic content, the site itself is quite fast and the experience was great.

+Htmx is conceptionally easy to grasp, and while the initial learning curve is somewhat steap, it plateaus relatively quickly, due to the standards-based approach.
+For smaller apps we definitely already recommend to give htmx a try.
+Hopefully as more and more people learn these basic concepts, we can eventually use them for real project at work, and build simple solutions in a simple way.